webix-hub/docs/data/desktop/maps.md

 Maps Integration
 ========

-{{note JS files for these components aren't included in the lib package and the components should be taken from [https://github.com/webix-hub/components](https://github.com/webix-hub/components). }}
+{{note JS files for these components aren't included in the lib package and should be taken from [https://github.com/webix-hub/components](https://github.com/webix-hub/components). }}

 Webix library allows to embed geographical maps into the app with the help of its own components.
 Four maps are supported: